NSombekke/Logic-LLM/blogpost.md

 - We aim to compare our results to results using GPT-3 or Rasa (Their source 3).
 - Which model can handle unstructured natural language better?
 - Mention how the few-shot prompting affect the results

+###### Environmental Setup

+These elements within the grid world are organized into distinct levels of abstraction, with floors designated as level 2, rooms as level 1, and the landmark as level 0.
+Each natural language specification provided in our investigation is limited to a single sentence.
+Although there is no explicit restriction on the set of atomic propositions, specific guidelines are outlined in the task description.
+The LLM is asked to pick a possible path for the drone to follow, by checking if the run is valid for the $M_{\psi}$.
+Unlike previous approaches that utilize trajectory planners fed with LTL expressions, we introduce the predefined environment directly into the multiple-choice questions in natural language format, under the *context* section of the prompt.

 #### TO DO LTL Results